Flowtables Firewall Configuration

 Analysis on what happens for desired connection:

-1. First packet is received on eht0, with destination address 192.0.2.100, protocol tcp and destination port 1122.
+1. Firstly, a packet is received on eth0, with destination address 192.0.2.100, protocol tcp and destination port 1122.
 Assume such destination address is reachable through interface eth1.

 2. Since this is the first packet, connection status of this connection, so far is new.
 So neither rule 10 nor 20 are valid.

-4. Once answer from server 192.0.2.100 is seen in opposite direction, connection state will be triggered to established, so this reply is accepted in rule 10.
+4. Once an answer from server 192.0.2.100 is seen in opposite direction, connection state will be triggered to established, so this reply is accepted in rule 20.

-5. Second packet for this connection is received by the router.
+5. The second packet for this connection is received by the router.
 Since connection state is established, then rule 10 is hit, and a new entry in the flowtable FT01 is added for this connection.

-6. All subsecuent packets will skip traditional path, and will be offloaded and will use the Fast Path.
+6. All the following packets will skip the traditional path, will be offloaded and use the Fast Path.

 Checks

-It’s time to check conntrack table, to see if any connection was accepted, and if was properly offloaded
+It’s time to check the conntrack table, to see if any connections were accepted, and if it was properly offloaded

 vyos@FlowTables:~$ show firewall ipv4 forward filter